 6. Choose and Install a Theme For Your Poetry Blog

 A theme is very important when starting a poetry blog.
-It is simply a template of sorts that dictates how your new blog is going to look and read.
+It is simply a template of sorts that dictates how your new blog will look and read.
 It’s the look you give your website.
-You might think of it as its “skin”.
+You might think of it as its “skin.”

 The theme dictates the layout of your website and makes it easy for you to swap out photos and text with your own.
-This means you get to have a professionally-designed website without having to learn a single line of code.
+This means you have a professionally-designed website without learning a single line of code.

-As with most other website building tools, there are free themes and premium options.
+As with most other website-building tools, free themes and premium options are available.
 I suggest going with a premium WordPress theme for a number of reasons:

 Benefits of Paid Themes over Free Alternatives for Poetry Blogs